 Morristown National Historical Park

-30 Washington Place
+30 Washington Placem

-This National Park commemorates the sites of General Washington and the Continental army's winter encampment of December 1779 to June 1780, where they survived through what would be the coldest winter on record.
-Visitors to the park will get to explore museums and exhibits, hike through Jockey Hollow and the Revolutionary War Winter Encampment, or join a ranger program.
-Shop at the Eastern National Museum store at the Washington's Headquarters Museum or the Jockey Hollow Visitor Center for books, artwork, postcards, and items for kids of all ages.
+Morristown National Historical Park preserves the sites of General Washington and the Continental Army's winter encampment from December 1779 to June 1780—an encampment that endured the coldest winter on record.
+Visitors can explore museums and exhibits, hike through Jockey Hollow and the Revolutionary War Winter Encampment, or join a ranger-led program.
+The Eastern National Museum stores, located at the Washington’s Headquarters Museum and the Jockey Hollow Visitor Center, offer a variety of books, artwork, postcards, and items for kids of all ages.
+Rangers are available at the Visitor Center or Museum to assist you and provide information.

 Thomas Edison National Historical Park